f5alliances/ansible-use-cases-101/2.1-delete-configuration/README.md

       name: "{{hostvars[item].inventory_hostname}}"
       state: absent
     loop: "{{ groups['webservers'] }}"
+~

 ```
 {% endraw %}
 The above playbook will delete the virtual server, then the pool and then the nodes configured in previous exercises.
+Please note the order of the playbooks and that this is mandatory to have the configuration removed in the right order.

 ## Step 7